SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

          ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-06-10%2015-52-40.png)

+      > No matter it is coalescence or redistribution, for non-leaf node, you need
+      > to take care of the `k_plus` key.

       3. If entries in `Node` and `Node'` can fit into a single node, begin coalescence:

          > * leaf node